631

 Traditional ethnography is characterized by

-focusing on a single location or setting to immerse
+focusing on a single location to immerse oneself into a

-To observe and make sense of a specific or unique
+make sense of a specific or unique group of people’s

-group of people’s lives.
-As the world became an
+lives.
+As the world became an interconnected system,

-network, such as a user’s practice’s place in
+network, such as a user practices’ place in developing

 investigating the original site in question through the

-setting (such as the system) it is possible to both
+(such as the system) it is possible to both follow the

-follow the people and follow the thing, the thing
+people and follow the thing, the thing referring to

-or the thing may be completely or partially unknown
+people or the thing may be completely or partially

-as research begins.
-As people or a thing is mobile and
+unknown as research begins.
+As people or a thing is

-found in various settings so must the researcher then
+mobile and found in various settings so must the

-move to understand the entirety of the system.
+researcher then move to understand the entirety of the

 To understand the system and how technology is